CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

 # Exercise 1: Deploying the Microhack environment with Terraform

-Here, we are using Terraform to deploy the azure resources.
+In this Exercise, you are using Terraform to deploy the azure resources.

 ## Task 1: Getting started with Terraform deployment in Azure cloud shell